rustacean-station/rustacean-station.org/transcript_style_guide.md

 ## Hyperlinks

 Links should generally be avoided, and instead inserted into the show notes if they are missing from there.
+One exception is if someone says, "we'll leave a link to that in the show notes," link to the show notes as follows:

+1. Ensure that at the top of the page, the following exists (it will compute the right link URL from the front matter):

+       {%- include util.html -%}
+       [episode]: {{episode.url}}

+2. Add the hyperlink like this:

+        We'll link that in the [show notes][episode] so you can find it.

-The exception might be if it is not at all clear from the sentence what is going on (such as if the name of a feature is given incorrectly).
+Another exception to the avoid-links guideline might be if it is not at all clear from the sentence what is going on (such as if the name of a feature is given incorrectly).

 ## When to use `code` tags